ros2/ros2_documentation/source/Contributing-To-ROS.rst

 ROS (Robot Operating System) is an open-source ecosystem.
 We rely on contributions from our community to help us grow and improve.
 This article introduces the ways in which you can contribute to ROS.

-**Area: community, contributing | Content-type: about | Experience: beginner, intermediate, expert**
+**Area: contributing, community | Content-type: about | Experience: beginner, intermediate, expert**

 .. contents:: Table of Contents
    :local: